Collegiate-Edu-Nation/easy-ftc/docs/gettingstarted.md

 Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
 In fact, even command() can be used in TeleOp for planned sequences, see Examples for how to do this

 ### Java
+First, create a Linear OpMode- note that easy-ftc only works with Linear OpModes

+    package org.firstinspires.ftc.teamcode;

+    import com.qualcomm.robotcore.eventloop.opmode.LinearOpMode;
+    import com.qualcomm.robotcore.eventloop.opmode.TeleOp;

+    @TeleOp(name="Tele", group="dev")
+    public class Tele extends LinearOpMode {
+        @Override
+        public void runOpMode() {

+            waitForStart();
+            while (opModeIsActive()) {
+            }
+        }
+    }

+Before we can use easy-ftc, we'll need to import the relevant classes.
+Add the following to the imports

+    import org.edu_nation.easy_ftc.mechanism.Drive;

+Drive is a concrete class, which means we must instantiate it before our hardware can be controlled. easy-ftc relies on the Builder design-pattern to accomplish this, as it enforces immutability (valuable for complex, stateful objects like we see in robotics) and makes arguments more explicit.
+View Examples or the Javadoc for more details on valid Builder methods

+Add this inside of runOpMode()- note that we must pass instances of the opMode (this), hardwareMap, and gamepad1

+    Drive drive = new Drive.Builder(this, hardwareMap)
+        .gamepad(gamepad1)
+        .build();

+If you want to control a mechanism in TeleOp, you'll need to add a control() method call for that mechanism in the while loop.
+For every loop iteration, this block will read the relevant gamepad inputs and send them to that mechanism's hardware devices, enabling TeleOp control

+Add this to the while loop to make your robot drive

+    drive.control();

+That's it!
+By default, this will control a two-motor tank drivetrain with the gamepad joysticks.
+This behavior can be changed by modifying the Builder methods (which is where hardware initialization is occurring)

+Let's do the same for autonomous

+Create a Linear OpMode and import Drive

+    package org.firstinspires.ftc.teamcode;

+    import com.qualcomm.robotcore.eventloop.opmode.Autonomous;
+    import com.qualcomm.robotcore.eventloop.opmode.LinearOpMode;
+    import org.edu_nation.easy_ftc.mechanism.Drive;

+    @Autonomous(name="Auto", group="dev")
+    public class Auto extends LinearOpMode {
+        @Override
+        public void runOpMode() {

+            waitForStart();
+            if (opModeIsActive()) {
+            }
+        }
+    }

+As autonomous does not allow gamepad control, we'll need to use the command() method to move a mechanism in this match phase.
+This method commands mechanisms to move as the user specifies, with servo mechanisms taking only one argument (direction) and motor mechanisms taking three (power, direction, and measurement)

+Adding this to the if statement will make your robot drive forward at half-power for 3 seconds

+    drive.command(0.5, "forward", 3);

+Distance-based movement can be automatically used instead of time by adding .encoder() and .diameter(wheelDiameter) to Drive.Builder. .gearing(motorGearing) may also need to be corrected for greater accuracy

+Now, what if you want your robot to move forward, then decide whether to move again based on the color of an object?

+This is where state() is used

+* Import Color

+        import org.edu_nation.easy_ftc.sensor.Color;
+* Instantiate the sensor

+        Color color = new Color.Builder(hardwareMap)
+            .build();
+* Retrieve the state in the if statement

+        color.state();

+This will allow your robot to read the color value of an object, but without additional logic, nothing will be different about your code.
+Let's change that

+* Add an if statement after the first command() call which checks if state is equal to "blue"

+        if (color.state() == "blue") {

+        }
+* Add an additional command() call inside of the if statement

+        drive.command(0.5, "forward", 3);

+Now your robot will drive forward for 3 seconds at half-power, then do it again if it detects the color blue

+Any mechanism or sensor can be implemented in this manner for either TeleOp or Autonomous.
+In fact, even command() can be used in TeleOp for planned sequences, see Examples for how to do this